linyuxuanlin/Wiki_MkDocs/docs/en/使用Rclone同步网盘数据.md

 e/n/d/r/c/s/q> n
 ```

-Give the remote connection a name (e.g. `test`):
+Give the remote connection a name (e.g., `test`):

 ```shell
 name> test
 ```

-Select the service provider (I will use Tencent Cloud Object Storage as an example and select `4`):
+Choose the cloud storage provider (in this example, I will use Tencent Cloud Object Storage, so select `4`):

 ```shell
 Choose a number from below, or type in your own value